 Battleship Potemkin (1925, USSR)

 d.
 Sergei Eisenstein

 Legendary Russian auteur director Sergei Eisenstein's classic landmark and visionary film was released in the US in 1926, advancing the art of cinematic storytelling with the technique of montage (or film editing).
 Two or more distinct shots were merged together to create a new meaning by their juxtaposition.

 Its most celebrated film scene, with superb editing combining wide, newsreel-like sequences inter-cut with close-ups of harrowing details to increase tension, was the Odessa Steps episode.
-The scene was based upon the incident in 1905 when civilians and rioters were ruthlessly massacred.
+The sequence was based upon the incident in 1905 when civilians and rioters were ruthlessly massacred.

 It was beautifully orchestrated with a montage of close-ups of faces and objects and long-shots, all rapidly cut together and contrasted as the images built to a devastating conclusion.
 In the scene (with 155 separate shots in less than five minutes), successive waves of white-uniformed soldiers appeared, ordered by city officials loyal to the czar to attack the riled-up citizenry.

 Shots rang out as they fired on the civilians, bringing about dizzying chaos as terrified people rushed to flee down the steep stairs.
 One woman, whose son had been shot, cradled his bloodied body in her arms and approached the army to defy them.
 She stood in their elongated shadows before she too was gunned down point-blank.